GeniusV/omni-dependency-plugin/README.md

 1. Mark task B with tag `Dependency`
 2. Select task A and run plugin
-3. A Form will come up with dependency info
+3. A Form will come up with dependency info.
+These actions are either actions tagged with `Dependency` or existed dependency tasks.
+Select / unselect dependency tasks you want and press `Go`.
+Default all selected.
 4. A task tagged with `Depend on` will be created as a child of task A. So task A will not be available until its children completed.
+`Dependency` tag on task A was also being removed.

 ### Dependency on complete: task A become available after task B is done.

-1. After task B is complete, run plugin again
+1. After the task B is complete, run plugin again
 2. An Alert will pop up and tell you that task A is now available.

 ### Dependency Management